metakgp/iit-kgp-network/README.md

 ```
 Here device_name is obtained from `ip link list` (the same from previous step).
 Speed is in Mbps - 1000 means 1Gbps, and duplex is the communication multiplexing - full means both ways. autoneg will be off.

-In my case (since the institute network supports 1Gbps we can use full duplex, it's less probable that it will cause issues like more collisions - [see here]() ) I used this command :
+In my case (since the institute network supports 1Gbps we can use full duplex, it's less probable that it will cause issues like more collisions - [see here](https://en.wikipedia.org/wiki/Duplex_mismatch).
+The insti server auto negotiates and we won't so maybe a mismatch. ) I used this command :

 ```console
 $ sudo ethtool -s eno2 speed 1000 duplex full autoneg off